 - Racing heart rate

-While it is not determined how much ecstasy causes long-term damage, it has been found that even occasional recreational use does have certain effects.
+While it has not been determined how much ecstasy causes long-term damage, findings indicate that even occasional recreational use can have harmful lasting effects.

-According to the Better Health Channel, ecstasy use is associated with certain long-term damage to the body and long-term psychological effects.
+Ecstasy use has been associated with certain long-term damage to the body and long-term psychological effects.

 - Liver failure